'A remarkable educator': Former principal of Anglican High, Yusof Ishak Secondary dies

 Mr Chan Chun Sing, former Minister for Education, took to Facebook on Tuesday to pen a tribute to Mdm Lee, noting that he had met her many times when she was principal of Yusof Ishak Secondary School.

 “We lost a remarkable educator yesterday.
-Madam Maureen Lee led with compassion, vision and deep care for her students and colleagues,” he wrote.
+Madam Maureen Lee led with compassion, vision and deep care for her students and colleagues,” Mr Chan, who is now the Defence Minister, said.

 “Her legacy will continue to guide us.
 Our thoughts are with her loved ones and those whose lives she has touched.”